nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

 ### The Beach

 1. Check the sand for forageables and Artifact Spots.
-2. Sell all fish and Beach forageables at the Fish Shop.
+2. Sell all Beach forageables and Fish at the Fish Shop.
 Save the lowest-quality [Sardine](https://stardewvalleywiki.com/Sardine) for the [Ocean Fish Bundle](https://stardewvalleywiki.com/Bundles#Ocean_Fish_Bundle).
    - You may need to make multiple trips to the Chest before it's empty.
 As soon as the Chest is empty and you have a free inventory slot, break the Chest and pick it up.
      - To break a Chest without a tool, select an empty slot in your inventory and hold down the left mouse button on the Chest.
 Your character will strike it repeatedly until it pops free.
 3. If you acquired a Copper Ore yesterday, purchase as much Bait as possible; otherwise, save 75g so you can purchase a Copper Ore from the Blacksmith later.